tapfortap/Documentation/iOSAPIReference.md

 #### - (void)tftAppWallDidReceive:(TFTAppWall *)appWall;

-Called when a new ad is received and is ready to be shown.
+Called when the app wall ads loads receives a new ad and is ready to be shown.

 **Parameters**

-  - _appWall_ - The TFTAppWall which received a new ad.
+  - _appWall_ - The TFTAppWall that received a new ad.

 ---

 #### - (void)tftAppWall:(TFTAppWall *)appWall didFail:(NSString *)reason;

-Called when an ad fails to load.
+Called when the app wall fails to load or show an ad.
 An explicit call to load is required to get the next ad.

 **Parameters**

-  - _appWall_ - The TFTAppWall which received a new ad.
+  - _appWall_ - The TFTAppWall that failed to load or show the ad.
   - _reason_ - The reason why the ad failed.

 ---

 #### - (void)tftAppWallDidShow:(TFTAppWall *)appWall;

-Called when the app wall is sucessfully shown to the user
+Called when the app wall is sucessfully shown to the user.

 **Parameters**

-  - _appWall_ - The TFTAppWall which received a new ad.
+  - _appWall_ - The TFTAppWall that showed a new ad.

 ---